-In other words, in the Internal Control Audit, external auditors express their opinions on the management's assertions, which are expressed in the results of the internal control effectiveness assessment, They do not directly evaluate the design and operating effectiveness of internal controls, aside from those relating to the management's assertions.
+In other words, in the Internal Control Audit, external auditors express their opinions on the management's assertions, which are expressed in the assessment results of the effectiveness of internal controls.
+They do not directly evaluate the design and operating effectiveness of internal controls, aside from those relating to the management's assertions.

-Note: In the United States, companies, in addition to the Internal Control Audit stated above, adopt direct reporting, which is not performed in Japan.
+Note: In the United States, in addition to the Internal Control Audit stated above, companies currently adopt direct reporting, which is not adopted in Japan.